 Police ask you to step out of the car: Now what?

-If you use the car for support when getting out, they will use it.
+If you use the car for support when getting out, they will use that.
 So don’t.
 They will ask you to walk behind your car, in front of theirs.
 Their many squad car lights will be on full brightness.

 They will ask you to perform field exercises they like to call “Field Sobriety Tests.”
 These are not scientifically valid, though the government claims otherwise.
 Sober, trained police officers “fail” these “tests.”
 So how will you “pass” them?
 And who is your judge?
 The police officer!

 What to do at a DWI stop, then?

 Never perform field exercises

 Do not do “Field Sobriety Tests!”
 The NHTSA Standardized FSTs are:

 - Nine step walk and turn

 - One leg stand

 - Horizontal Gaze Nystagmus (follow pen with eyes only, not moving head)

 Can police require you to perform standardized Field Sobriety Tests?